Skip to content

 👉After ovulation, the released ovarian follicle transforms into what is called the corpus luteum, which produces progesterone.
 This hormone prepares the uterus for possible implantation of a fertilized egg.
 Progesterone has a thermogenic effect, meaning it increases the body's basal temperature.
 The temperature is generally between 36.7°C and 37.2°C.

-How to follow your temperature curve?
+How to follow your basal temperature curve?

+Did you know that following your temperature curve is part of symptomothermy , which is a method of observing the cycle?
 Here are the steps to follow to create your temperature curve:

 Take your temperature before getting out of bed (the slightest movement can impact your temperature), preferably at the same time each day.
 Use a basal thermometer , which is more accurate for measuring small variations in body temperature.
 Favor taking rectal or vaginal temperatures (we know, it's not fun, but it's still more accurate).
 Comment if you took medication, drank alcohol or slept little, as this can also impact your temperature.